 - Once doubles are rolled, the roller yells “DOUBLES!”
 The dice are then passed left and the previous roller now gets the Saran Wrap ball and starts unrolling it as the new person tries to roll doubles.

 - A person must have the prize completely unrolled and on the table in front of them to claim it.
 If it is “almost” unrolled before DOUBLES! is called, they still have to pass it on to the next player without claiming the prize.

 - Play continues quickly (without stopping) in a clockwise position until the very last prize in the middle has been unrolled and claimed.

 How do you play the game with an oven mitt?

 Another version of the saran wrap party game has the players wear oven mitts while trying to unwrap the Saran Wrap ball (to make it more challenging/next to impossible).
 The Saran Wrap ball game with oven mitts is not my favorite way to play the game.
-If you follow my SECRET TIP for wrapping the plastic wrap ball it will be plenty challenging and still a lot of fun (and not annoying like the oven mitts can be).
-The plastic wrap ball game with oven mitts is pretty hard, so this is not my favorite way to play!
+If you follow my SECRET TIP for wrapping the plastic wrap ball, it will be plenty challenging and still a lot of fun (and not annoying like the oven mitts can be).
+The plastic wrap ball game with oven mitts is pretty hard and I’ve seen it take the urgency out of the game!
 (We think it’s challenging enough with a good plastic wrap and my secret tip!)